Smithok vs RLXMARTD: Which Is Better in 2026?

 Which is better for scout troops?

-The RLXMARTD 8-pack is purpose-built for scout troops: 8 different colors at $1.25 each with no fire starter (safer for kids).
+The RLXMARTD 8-pack is purpose-built for scout troops: 8 different colors at a low per-bracelet cost with no fire starter (safer for kids).
 The Smithok 4-pack is better for smaller groups where you want the fire starter tool included for supervised skill-building.

 Is 485lb cord strong enough?